osama-a-rehman/minimalist-chess-ai/README.md

 # Advanced Software Engineering
-This is my project "Minimalist Chess AI" as submission for the Advanced Software Engineering course.
-This README explains the usage of 11 different Software Engineering concepts or tools as taught in class in this project.
+This is my project "Minimalist Chess AI" as submission for the Advanced Software Engineering course of Masters in Data Science at Berliner Hochschule für Technik Berlin.
+This README explains the usage of 11 different Software Engineering concepts in this project as taught in the class of Advanced Software Engineering.

 ## 1) Use and understand Git: